Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: System Model and Main Results

-\emph{\RV{Remark 1: In this paper, we mainly focus on the analysis with CSIRT.
-There are also some conclusions on the coding rate in the FBL regime with CSIR only.
-The rigorous analysis of $R_N^{\epsilon}$ in the block fading channel with CSIR for single-input and single-out (SISO) systems was performed in \cite{CSIR1}.
-With real transmitted symbols and noise, an analytical expression of the dispersion was given in Eqs.
+\emph{Remark 1: In this paper, we primarily focus on the analysis with CSIRT.
+There are also some existing conclusions on the coding rate in the FBL regime with CSIR only.
+A rigorous analysis of $R_N^{\epsilon}$ in the block fading channel with CSIR for single-input and single-out (SISO) systems was carried out in \cite{CSIR1}.
+For real transmitted symbols and noise, an analytical expression for the dispersion was given in Eqs.
 (27) and (36) of \cite{CSIR1} under the assumption that each symbol experiences $i.i.d.$ fading.
 For simplicity, we omit the index $n$ in this remark.
-The dispersion for the real block fading channel is given by}}
+The dispersion for the real block fading channel is given by}

-\emph{\RV{Moreover, the dispersion for the complex block fading channel is given by}}
+\emph{Moreover, the dispersion for the complex block fading channel is given by}

-\emph{\RV{This conclusion is generalized in \cite{fbl4}, which considered multiple-input and multiple-output (MIMO) systems with real transmitted symbols and noise.
-Additionally, they considered the case in which the $T_d$ symbols experience the same fading.
+\emph{This conclusion was further generalized in \cite{fbl4}, which considered multiple-input and multiple-output (MIMO) systems with real transmitted symbols and noise.
+Additionally, they considered the case in which $T_d$ symbols experience the same fading.
 According to Eqs.
-(16) and (17) in \cite{fbl4}, the dispersion $V$ for a SISO system with a real block fading channel is denoted by }}
+(16) and (17) in \cite{fbl4}, the dispersion $V$ for a SISO system with a real block fading channel is represented by Eq. \eqref{vm}, which is presented at the bottom of this page.
+In Eq. \eqref{vm}, $\eta_1$, $\eta_2$, $v^*(1,T_d)$ are defined by Eqs.
+(14), (15), and (23) of \cite{fbl4}, respectively.}